-To address skilled workforce shortages in the building and construction industry, organizations such as the Southern California Partnership for Jobs (SCPFJ) advocate for expanded access to in-demand career training programs and apprenticeship opportunities.
+To address skilled workforce shortages in the building and construction industry, organizations such as The Rebuild SoCal Partnership (RSCP) advocate for expanded access to in-demand career training programs and apprenticeship opportunities.

 Journey-persons can also obtain training to upgrade or diversify their skills through the Training Trust.